bquirin/Data-Science-Projects/EcommerceChallenge/README.md

 # Overview
 For this project I will be analysing some Ecommerce dataset.
-The code uses multiple libraries to perform summary statistics, data visualisations on the and linear regression to provide insight on whether or not to focus their efforts on their mobile app experience or their website.
+The code uses multiple libraries to perform summary statistics, data visualisations and linear regression to provide insight on whether or not the company should focus their efforts on their mobile app experience or their website.

 # Dependencies
 1. Numpy